 Passive fire protection relates to the building’s structure as well as to the building’s finishing and relies on the following principles:

 The use of cladding materials with good reaction-to-fire characteristics, in order to delay the development of an incipient fire.

-How can apt cladding prevent spread of fire in building facades?
+How can apt cladding prevent the spread of fire in building facades?